Best Military Spouse Jobs and Active Duty Military Side Hustles Around the Globe (2021 Entrepreneurship Guide)

 - Maybe there’s an opportunity for you to team up with a shop like LA-VIE Photography who does “pre-wedding” photography.
 With an entire website in English, you can better they’ve either got native English speaking clilents, or Japanese clients with a desire to communicate in English.

 Consider yourself a good communicator?
 Got solid sales chops?
 If you’re going to be living in Japan for a few years, have access to a good internet connection, and perhaps a solid VPN to allow for unrestricted access to sites in the U.S. without dealing with endless English-to-Japanese redirects, you might want to consider work as a part time, remote recruiter or sourcing specialist.
 The difference between the two is significant, but the salary and commissions for both would likely surprise you.
-And, the best part is many recruiting jobs in Japan and stateside can be had without meeting any Japanese language skills whatsoever—particularly if you’re locating and commissioning candidates in the software, marketing, or management fields.
+And, the best part is many recruiting jobs in Japan and stateside can be had without meeting any Japanese language skills whatsoever—particularly if you’re locating and commissioning candidates in the software, marketing, or management fields, so this sort of work can be an excellent job for military spouses.

 In Japan, there is much recruiting going on behind the scenes for foreign talent, and much of that talent first arrives without much if any Japanese under their belt.
 Many companies place their staff in immersion Japanese language boot camps at local universities and YMCA programs to get them up to speed, and many more forgo the training altogether because it’s just not necessary in some fields, or, for some positions.